(Cancer of the Esophagus)

 - In general, patients are encouraged to get a second opinion about their diagnosis and treatment for esophageal cancer.

-- Side effects of treatment for esophageal cancer may include the need for supportive care to control pain, pneumonia, difficulty in swallowing, depression, nausea, vomiting, requiring a feeding tube, requiring a special diet, weight loss, and may need vitamin and mineral supplements
+- Side effects of treatment for esophageal cancer may include the need for supportive care to control pain, infections such as pneumonia, difficulty in swallowing, depression, nausea, vomiting, requiring a feeding tube, requiring a special diet, weight loss, and may need vitamin and mineral supplements

 - Follow-up care for monitoring and or additional treatments is usually required

-- Support groups exist for esophageal cancer patients; they include the patient's treatment team, social workers, counselors, clergy and many others.
+- Supportive care can be provided for esophageal cancer patients; this should be done by the patient's treatment team, as well as by social workers, counselors, clergy and many others.

 - Research about esophageal cancer is ongoing; the treating doctors may be able to link patients to other researchers that are doing clinical trials of the newest treatments for this cancer.

-- The National Cancer Institute (NCI) offers an extensive amount of information about cancers, including esophageal cancer (1-800-422-6237).
+- The National Cancer Institute (NCI) offers an extensive amount of information about cancers, including esophageal cancer (1-800-422-6237) and through their PDQ website.

 Next: What is the esophagus?